togostanza/togostanza/doc/Getting-Started.md

 ...
 ```

-The stanza function should look like this:
+The stanza class should look like this:

 ```javascript
 // stanzas/the-number/index.js